Menu

 Cairns & Tropical North Queensland

-Gateway to the Great Barrier Reef and Daintree Rainforest — world-class diving, ancient rainforests, Indigenous culture, and tropical adventures.
+Gateway to the Great Barrier Reef and Daintree Rainforest — world-class diving, ancient rainforests, tropical islands, Indigenous culture, and adventure.

 Cairns is a vibrant tropical city in Far North Queensland, known as the gateway to two UNESCO World Heritage Sites: the Great Barrier Reef and the Daintree Rainforest.
-Its tropical climate, lively esplanade, Indigenous culture, and proximity to world-class natural wonders make it one of Australia’s most popular destinations.
-Whether you’re diving the reef, exploring ancient rainforest, or riding the Kuranda Scenic Railway, Cairns delivers unforgettable experiences.
+Its tropical climate, lively esplanade, Indigenous culture, and proximity to world-class natural wonders make it one of Australia's most popular destinations.
+The Gimuy-walubarra yidi are the Traditional Owners of Cairns and the surrounding district, with Dreamtime stories woven through both land and sea experiences throughout the region.
+Whether you're diving the reef, exploring ancient rainforest, or riding the Kuranda Scenic Railway, Cairns delivers unforgettable experiences.
 Visit Tourism Tropical North Queensland for official information.

 Top Attractions